 We are very lucky to house an extensive archive of correspondence relating to the Burnett's of Kemnay, and dating back to 1688.
 Topics covered are: agricultural reform, local politics, court letters, philosophical communications, legal documents, personal notes and photographs from the Victorian period onwards.

-The Archives are being catalogued by two very knowledgeable local historians, who have worked here for over 10 years and are a font of knowledge.
+The Archives have been catalogued by two very knowledgeable local historians, who have worked here for over 10 years and are a font of knowledge.

 We are open to visitors using the archives for research purposes, and have received requests from as far afield as the University of Tasmania.

-Please contact us to arrange a supervised visit.
+Please contact us to view the catalogue or arrange a supervised visit.

 Georgian exterior view

 Kemnay House started off life as a simple tower house used to survey the outlying lands of a large estate.
 In the 1630s the house was extended into an L shaped building and courtyard.

 This was how Thomas Burnett (nephew of Thomas Burnett, the 1st Baronet of Leys, who owned Crathes Castle) bought it from Sir George Nicholson in 1688.
 The meager 4000 acre estate was just right for his son, also named Thomas, and meant the Edinburgh based legal family had a country estate to pass on.

 Unfortunately, Thomas 1st didn’t live to enjoy his acquisition, dying within a year of purchasing Kemnay House.
 Thomas 2nd was also far too busy enjoying life at the Court of Sophia Electress of Hanover - making friends with leading philosophers of the day and helping secure the succession of George I to the British throne.